IanWorldHi/Word-Hunt-Trainer-Appf/README.md

 # Word Hunt Trainer App

-This is an project made wwith react Native, typescript and Expo](https://expo.dev) It creates a replica of the popular WordHunt game from iphone's GamePigeon and has a board solver to display the highest possible scoring words (trie) updated in real time to train pattern recognition for the user.
+This is an project made wwith react Native, typescript and Expo](https://expo.dev) Replica of the popular game WordHunt from iphone's GamePigeon using a trie.
+Additionaly contains a board solver displaying the highest possible scoring words updated in real time and haptic feedback.
+Designed as a training app to both play the game and improve pattern recognition in the game.

 <p align="center">
   <img src="assets/Animation.gif" width="700" alt="Demo">